Xortrox/docker-compose-scaling-example/README.md

 # Introduction

+It's crucial to not bind to anything other than 127.0.0.1 like the current "port:" configurations are doing unless you are behind a strict firewall already.

 ## Requirements
 Requires https://hub.docker.com/ account for storing images non-publicly Requires the host machine to run docker with docker-compose/docker compose